bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Model Certainty - Softmax Probabilities

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

 The code for making predictions on my final model is located in cell #33 of the Ipython notebook.

-For the first image, the model is relatively sure that this is a beware of ice/snow sign (probability of 0.83), and the image does contain a beware of ice/snow sign.
-The top five soft max probabilities were:
+For the first image, the model is relatively sure that this is a beware of ice/snow sign (probability of 0.84), and the image does contain a beware of ice/snow sign.
+This result is fairly impressive because it doesn’t get any more real than snow sticking to a beware of ice/snow sign!

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|